 Research interests: Regional Climate and Hydrology, Climate Change Impacts

-Norm Miller is an Adjunct Professor and Staff Scientist at the UC Sierra Nevada Research Institute.
-He is focused on understanding hydroclimate processes and related impacts based on modeling and analysis of regional climate, hydrology, and ecology, and their impacts on energy and water supply and demand, water quality, agriculture, and impacts to other sectors of society.
+Norm Miller is an Adjunct Geography Professor and Staff Scientist at the UC Sierra Nevada Research Institute.
+He is focused on understanding hydroclimate processes and related impacts based on modeling and analysis of regional climate and hydrology and their impacts on water supply and demand, water quality, agriculture, and impacts to other sectors of society.
 This includes, coupled atmosphere- land surface-groundwater modeling from the site scale to continental scale; climate variability and change analyses; water and energy resources impacts, scaling theory; nonlinear coupling, feedbacks and sensitivities with climate systems; and high performance computing.

 The Berkeley Hydroclimate Group investigates past, present, and future climate on regional and sub-regional spatial scales and at temporal resolutions representative of weather and climate.
 Our research includes conceptual models, numerical code development and evaluation, statistical analyses of historical and projected global and regional climate, numerical weather and streamflow ensemble prediction, seasonal forecasts, and scaling theories.
 We use remote-sensed observations, reanalysis data, and IPCC AOGCM projections as input forcing to our limited area models and statistical downscaling schemes to understand climate and impacts at site-to-regional scales.

 DiVittorio, A.V. and N.L.
 Miller, 2013: Reducing the impact of model scale on simulated, gridded switchgrass yields, Environmental Modelling and Software, 51, 70-83.